 Although there are a number of therapies for herniated disc problems, it is often difficult to know whether a herniated disc is really your problem.
 Some doctors assume your back pain is a result of a damaged disc even though they have no X-ray or MRI to back it up.
 We need to go a little bit further to understand the difficulty in diagnosing back pain that makes it difficult to treat properly.

 The medical community uses the term “radiculopathy” which is not a description of a specific problem but refers to nerves that are affected or what is also called neuropathy.
 They are referring to nerve roots (radix, radic is Latin for “root”) coming from the spinal column.
-These nerve roots have some form of pressure on them that causes radicular pain, tingling, numbness and possible weakness.
-Generally, the trauma is at or near the nerve root along the spine but pain and other symptoms can be experienced anywhere along a limb (arm or leg) and is known as referred pain.
+These nerve roots have some form of pressure on them that causes radicular pain, tingling, numbness, and possible weakness.
+Generally, the trauma is at or near the nerve root along the spine, but pain and other symptoms can be experienced anywhere along a limb (arm or leg) and are known as referred pain.

 Inflammation is actually a necessary part of the healing process.
 Inflammation occurs in response to tissue damage due to physical or chemical stimuli that is harmful.
 Without inflammation, physical trauma or infections would not be able to heal.
 On the other hand, if inflammation persists and becomes long-term (chronic) that means the immune system is out of control and sets the stage for a whole host of diseases to set in.

 There is a new imaging system called Digital Motion X-Ray (DMX) which is unique in that it allows the healthcare provider to visualize internal and external movements of the body at the same time.
 Essentially you have a three-dimensional series of X-Ray pictures in a color that can demonstrate abnormalities involved with ligaments and inter-segmental joints as the patient moves.